Gst.Message¶

 A pointer to the returned details

-Returns the optional details structure, may be None if none.
+Returns the details structure if present or will create one if not present.
 The returned structure must not be freed.

 Extract the group from the STREAM_START message.